DKFZ-ODCF/sophia/README.md

 # SOPHIA Tool for Structural Variation Calling

-SOPHIA is a Structural Variant(SV) detection algorithm based on the supplementary alignment(SA) concept of the aligner BWA-mem, combined with filters based on expert-knowledge to increase specificity.
+SOPHIA is a Structural Variant(SV) detection algorithm based on the supplementary alignment(SA) concept of the aligner BWA-MEM, combined with filters based on expert-knowledge to increase specificity.

 Currently, SOPHIA only is optimized for the hg37 assembly of the human genome.

+> **NOTE**: We are preparing hg38 support.
+See the [Changes](#changes) section for details.

 It uses a large panel of normals for filtering artifacts (most often due to mapping difficulties) and common SVs in the germline.
 The parameters for filtering results are hand-tuned against the clinical gold standard FISH of V(D)J rearrangements.
 Results from the hand-tuned parameter set were tested against hallmark findings from disease datasets where hallmark SVs were known (CDKN2A in various TCGA datasets, EGFR in TCGA-GBM, GFI1B, MYCN and PRDM6 in ICGC-PEDBRAIN-MB etc.)